react-md

 - Uses css variables for dynamic themes with fallbacks for older browsers

-- Out of the box left-to-right and right-to-left language support
+- Left-to-right and right-to-left language support

 - Written and maintained in Typescript